eguidotti/bornrule/README.md

 pip install -r requirements.txt
 ```

 Run the script `nips.py`.
-It takes several days to complete.
+It may take a few days to complete.
-You may consider modifying the parameters for a first run.

 All the results are obtained using Python 3.9 on a Google Cloud Virtual Machine equipped with
 CentOS 7, 12 vCPU Intel Cascade Lake 85 GB RAM, 1 GPU NVIDIA Tesla A100.